simul/simul.github.io/unity/Clouds.md

 Editing Clouds Via Scripting: The Cloud Layer
 ---------------

-To Get/Set cloud layer properties, use **trueSKY.GetCloudFloat**, **trueSKY.GetCloudInt**, **trueSKY.SetCloudFloat** and **trueSKY.SetCloudInt**.
+To Get and Set 3D cloud layer properties, use **trueSKY.GetCloudFloat**, **trueSKY.GetCloudInt**, **trueSKY.SetCloudFloat** and **trueSKY.SetCloudInt**.
+For 2D cloud layer properties, use **trueSKY.Get2DCloudFloat**, **trueSKY.Get2DCloudInt**, **trueSKY.Set2DCloudFloat** and **trueSKY.Set2DCloudInt**.
 For more on how to use these functions, along with information about other helpful functions (such as cloud queries) see [Scripting](http://docs.simul.co/unity/Scripting.html).

-The tables below show the various cloud layer properties (named as they appear in the sequencer), along with the matching name string to use for scripting. **Note**: Parameters that are Bools in the Sequencer are treated as Ints in scripting, where 0 = false and 1 = true.
+The tables below show the various cloud layer properties (named as they appear in the sequencer), along with the matching name string to use for scripting.
+The following (precipitation) properties are exclusive to the 3D cloud layer: Max Particles, Threshold, Radius, Rain Speed and Raindrop Size. **Note**: Parameters that are Bools in the Sequencer are treated as Ints in scripting, where 0 = false and 1 = true.

 **Floating-point**

 Sequencer Property | Name Variable | Definition
 -------------------|---------------|---------
 Threshold |"precipitationThresholdKm"| Thickness of cloud needed for rainfall.
-Between 0.0 and 10.0 Radius | "precipitationRadiusMetres"| Size of particle zone.
+Between 0.0 and 10.0.
+Radius | "precipitationRadiusMetres"| Size of particle zone.
 Between 0.0 and 100.0.
-Rain Speed| "rainFallSpeedMS"| Between 0.0 and 120.0 Raindrop Size|"rainDropSizeMm"| Between 0.001 and 100.0.
+Rain Speed| "rainFallSpeedMS"| Between 0.0 and 120.0.
+Raindrop Size|"rainDropSizeMm"| Between 0.001 and 100.0.
 Shadow|"cloudShadowStrength" | Amount of shadow.
-Between 0.0 and 1.0
+Between 0.0 and 1.0.
 Shadow Range|"cloudShadowRange"| Range of cloud shadow texture, in km.
 Between 0.5 and 200.0.
 Max cloud dist|"maxCloudDistanceKm"| Distance of furthest cloud layer.
 Between 100.0 and 500.0.
 Noise Period | "noisePeriod" | Fractal noise period, in days.
-Between 0.001 and 1000.0 Persistence |"edgeNoisePersistence"| Persistence for edge noise texture.
-Between 0.0 and 1.0
+Between 0.001 and 1000.0.
+Persistence |"edgeNoisePersistence"| Persistence for edge noise texture.
+Between 0.0 and 1.0.

 **Integer**